joshua-mo-143/joshmo.ooo/content/about.md

 +++

 ## About Me
-Professionally, I'm a Junior DevRel Engineer at [Shuttle.rs](https://shuttle.rs), a Rust-native cloud platform.
+Professionally, I'm a DevRel Engineer at [Playgrounds Analytics](https://playgrounds.network), a company that aims to empower AI developers through free open source tooling.

 My main programming language of choice is Rust.